vasujain275/dockerized-quartz/docs/overview.md

 - **`NOTIFY_TARGET`**
   Apprise target to send notifications to (Slack, Discord, Telegram, Ntfy, etc.).
   Triggers on build start, success or fail.

+- **`VAULT_DO_GIT_PULL_ON_UPDATE`**
+  Execute git pull in /vault directory before rebuild Usefull when storing vault in git repository
+  Do initial pull before setting this and make sure container can access the repo default false